MarcusAndersson1/Team3-Documentation/README.md

 ## Versions

 For more detailed information, visit each repo and check under tags.
 There should be a tag for each release.

-Version 1 or V1 was finished Dec 1 2021.
-It contained a simple GUI that was connected to the Backend Api.
-A first draft of the db tables and a connection to the DBMS.
-Also a way to parse a dentist registry JSON file to usefull information that will be used through out the system.

-Version 2 or V2...

 ## Roles